MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-process-purchase-returns-cancellations.md

 # How to: Process Purchase Returns or Cancellations
 If you want to return items to your vendor or cancel services that you have purchased, then you can create and post a purchase credit memo that specifies the requested change with regard to the original purchase invoice.
 To include the correct purchase invoice information, you can create the purchase credit memo from the posted purchase invoice or use a copy function.

+> [!NOTE]
-**Note**: If a posted purchase invoice has not yet been paid, then you can use the **Correct** or **Cancel** functions on the posted purchase invoice to automatically reverse the involved transactions.
+>   If a posted purchase invoice has not yet been paid, then you can use the **Correct** or **Cancel** functions on the posted purchase invoice to automatically reverse the involved transactions.
 These functions only work for unpaid invoices, and they do not support partial returns or cancellations.
 For more information, see [How to: Correct or Cancel Unpaid Purchase Invoices](purchasing-how-correct-cancel-unpaid-purchase-invoices.md).

 Typically, you create a purchase credit memo in reaction to a credit memo sent to you by a vendor.
 The purchase credit memo functions as your internal documentation of the credit memo process for accounting purposes.